 Yelp is a service for helping users find quality businesses of all sorts near them.
 The difference is that this is a typical step in finding a trainer, one which does not help facilitate long-term planning, communication, or scheduling.
 The purpose of TrainE is for it to be an all-in-one sort of service, which does facilitate what Yelp lacks, as they are traits that are more suited towards a trainer-patron relationship rather than something that would help for situations such as finding a good restaurant, which is what yelp is much more suited towards.

-Delivery Timeline

-Part A of the project timeline is as follows: